Introducing Medieval Biblical Interpretation

 Robert Louis Wilken, William R. Kenan Jr. Emeritus Professor of the History of Christianity, University of Virginia

 "Levy writes of the Venerable Bede, 'Bede admits that while it is true that many before him have commented on [the book of Genesis], such works might prove too difficult for most readers and complete editions too expensive.
-He would summarize them, therefore, taking what could be most useful to non-experts.'
-What Bede did for eighth-century readers Levy has done for twenty-first-century readers--taken a vast amount of information that is often available only to the specialist and made it easily and enjoyably accessible to non-experts.
+He would summarize them, therefore, taking what could be most useful to nonexperts.'
+What Bede did for eighth-century readers Levy has done for twenty-first-century readers--taken a vast amount of information that often is available only to the specialist and made it easily and enjoyably accessible to non-experts.
 For those unfamiliar with medieval biblical interpretation, this volume is a readable yet rich introduction to the topic.
 It lays out the broad trajectory of medieval biblical interpretation and demonstrates its relevance for the Christian church today."

 Greg Peters, associate professor of medieval and spiritual theology, Torrey Honors Institute, Biola University

-"With discriminating erudition as deep as it is wide and unfailing clarity of exposition, Levy covers the sweep of Western Christian biblical exegesis from the church fathers to the fifteenth century.
+"With discriminating erudition, as deep as it is wide, and unfailing clarity of exposition, Levy covers the sweep of Western Christian biblical exegesis from the church fathers to the fifteenth century.
 As he shows, whether as monks, pastors, or masters in the schools, medieval exegetes had more in common than has sometimes been imagined.
 To one degree or another, they all drew on multilevel and intertextual exegesis as well as on the secular learning at their command.
 And while they all accepted the divine inspiration of the text and the authority of earlier commentators, they also took seriously their right and duty to draw selectively on scriptural texts and traditions along with their personal insights in applying the Bible to their own situational, devotional, pedagogical, and polemical agendas.
 Levy's book provides a rich banquet for both specialist and nonspecialist readers interested in the history of biblical exegesis and offers food for thought for scholars currently engaged in biblical study."

 Marcia L. Colish, Frederick B. Artz Professor of History emerita, Oberlin College; visiting fellow in history, Yale University